ljtill/terraform-cluster-api/README.md

 2. Update the `data` properties with desired values
 3. Deploy Kubernetes manifest `kubectl apply -f workloads.yaml`

-*The configuration for the workloads is manually deployed but this could be handled by Flux.
+*Configuration of Workloads settings can also be deployed by Flux

 __Please note this repository is under development and subject to change.__